PaCE: Parsimonious Concept Engineering for Large Language Models: Basics of Latent Space Engineering

 \begin{remark}[$\calZ=$ Neural Activations] Modern neural architectures such as transformers have significantly boosted the linguistic performance of language models.
 Much of their success is attributed to the attention mechanism, which incorporates long-range context into the neural activations in transformers.
-This has motivated people to take $\calZ$ as certain hidden states in transformers\footnote{A variety of choices of layers have been explored in the literature; see, e.g., \cite{subramani_extracting_2022} for a comparison.}, and search for concept directions $\calV$.
-This has led to a fascinating line of works supporting the empirical existence of $\calV$: \cite{burns_discovering_2024,marks_geometry_2023} find directions that indicate truthful output, \cite{tigges_linear_2023} finds directions for sentiments, \cite{zou2023representation} finds directions for emotions and honesty, and \cite{nanda_emergent_2023} finds directions for current player tile in a synthetic board game model.
-Interestingly, \cite{park_linear_2023,jiang_origins_2024} further offer theoretical models, under which the linear controllability shows up provably in the latent space of LLMs. \end{remark}
+This has motivated people to take $\calZ$ as certain hidden states in transformers\footnote{A variety of choices of layers have been explored in the literature; see, e.g., \cite{subramani_extracting_2022} for a comparison.}, and search for concept directions $\calV$ in $\calZ$.
+An interesting line of works has supported the empirical existence of $\calV$: \cite{burns_discovering_2024,marks_geometry_2023} find directions that indicate truthful output, \cite{tigges_linear_2023} finds directions for sentiments, \cite{zou2023representation} finds directions for emotions and honesty, and \cite{nanda_emergent_2023} finds directions for current player tile in a synthetic board game model.
+Interestingly, \cite{trager2023linear,park_linear_2023,jiang_origins_2024} further offer theoretical models, under which the linear controllability shows up provably in the latent space of LLMs. \end{remark}